BEYOND EXERCISE PRESENTS A NEW Cross-training Program for Endurance AThletes that will ELEVATE THEir PERFORMANCE and resiliency.

 - This class will focus on developing power in endurance athletes

 - You must demonstrate safe and proper squat, hip hinge, and single leg movements to participate in this class.

 - You must have attended a total of 16 weeks of our Foundational Strength and Performance Strength Class for Endurance Athletes.
-Exceptions can be made for those who are experienced with strength training, exhibit proficiency with advanced movements, and demonstrate appropriate technique with lifts.
+Exceptions can be made for those who are experienced with strength training on their own, exhibit proficiency with advanced movements, and demonstrate appropriate technique with kettle bell/barbell/dumbbell lifts.